Prince Charles-Henri de Lobkowicz

 Prince Marie Charles-Henri Hugues Xavier Benoît Michel Edouard Joseph Balthazar de Lobkowicz (born 17 May 1964) is a French nobleman and member of the House of Lobkowicz.

 Early life

-Prince Charles-Henri is the third child of four siblings, son of Prince Edouard de Lobkowicz and Princess Marie-Françoise of Bourbon-Parma, proprietor of the château de Boszt in Besson, heir to the Manoir d'Ujezd in Goderville, and to the château de Lignières.
-His older brother, Prince Edouard-Xavier de Lobkowicz, was murdered in Paris in 1984.
+Prince Charles-Henri is the third child of four siblings, only surviving son of Prince Edouard de Lobkowicz and Princess Marie-Françoise of Bourbon-Parma, proprietor of the château de Boszt in Besson, and heir to the manoir d'Ujezd in Goderville and the château de Lignières (Cher).
+His elder brother, Prince Edouard-Xavier de Lobkowicz, was murdered in Paris in 1984.
+He is an elder brother of the Catholic nun Princess Marie Gabrielle de Lobkowicz.

 The family lived part of their youth on Avenue Marceau, in the 8th arrondissement of Paris.

 He followed his boarding school education in Germany, England, Switzerland, and France while making frequent visits to Lebanon where his parents spent part of the year.
 He graduated from Duke University in Durham, North Carolina with degrees in art history and political science.